Posted by Bishop L. Toups | In Taxes & IRS Audits

 Some tax professionals contend that filing tax returns on extension decreases your chance of being audited.
 They reason that the IRS local offices fill their annual audit inventories before the returns on extension are processed.
 The IRS denies it works this way, but at the same time the agency won’t say that returns filed on extension have a higher audit frequency.
 At worst, extensions are a neutral factor; they can’t hurt and just might help.
 I always file my own return on extension—and I’ve never been audited.
 Maybe just a coincidence.

 Avoid filing an income tax return while an audit is in progress—you risk having the audit expanded to include that return.
 For example, in 2009 you are being audited for 2007.
 If the auditor finds errors she will want to know if you made the same mistakes in your 2008 return.
 If you have not yet filed for 2008, don’t.
 She cannot force you to file or even provide her with any 2008 information.
-Instead, file a request for extension until October 15 on Form 4868.
+Instead, file a request for an extension until October 15 on Form 4868.

 If the audit is still alive on October 15, consider not filing until it is completed.
 As long as you have paid all the taxes due and have no fraudulent intent, you won’t incur any penalties or interest for not meeting the deadline.
-If you owe additional money, send in your payment with a letter stating that the payment is to be applied to the tax year on extension.
-Also write this notice on your check or money order for payment.
-Some states impose late-filing penalties whether or not you owe taxes, however, so you may want to file your state return on time.
+If you owe additional money, send in your payment with a letter stating that the payment is to be applied to the tax year on an extension.
+Also, write this notice on your check or money order for payment.
+Some states impose late-filing penalties on whether or not you owe taxes, however, so you may want to file your state return on time.

 And if you didn’t read this in time and have already filed a return during an audit, politely decline to give a copy to the auditor if she asks.
 It’s not as easy for her to get it as you might think.
 That’s why she’s asking you for a copy.
 You are not legally obligated to give it to her.